nextnanopy/nextnanopy/README.md

 **Note:** A valid license for the nextnano software is not compulsory for the general use of nextnanopy, unless you would like to execute input files via Python.

-## Future of nextnanopy

-Currently, nextnanopy has basic features for [nextnano products](https://www.nextnano.com/products/products.php) nextnano++, nextnano³, nextnano.NEGF and nextnano.MSB.

-In future releases, we would like to implement:

-- **Common post-processing methods**: Like loading and plotting together bandedges, eigenenergies and eigenvalues, colormap of potential landscape with GDS polygons on top, etc.
-- **User-friendly input file creation/modification**: The idea is to load any input file and it would detect all the different blocks so the user can easily modify parameters like 'boundary conditions' or 'region material'.
-Similarly, it should be user-friendly to create any input file from scratch via Python.
-- **Feedback loops**: A routine that allows the user to optimize any figure of merit of a device with a given set of input variables.
-The user can set a post-processing routine to get the figure of merit from the simulated data and later, a new set of input variables will be generated and executed.
-This feedback loop will repeat until a set of conditions are satisfied.
-- **Guidelines for contributors**: Set of rules if you want to contribute to the project.

 ## Installation

 Nextnanopy can be installed on Linux / OS X / Windows.